Yaachaka/C_book_solutions/Chap13_Strings/knkcch13readme.txt

 Hint: Use two strings named smallest_word and largest_word to keep track of the “smallest” and “largest” words entered so far.
-Each time the user enters a new word, use strcmp to compare it with smallest_wordy if the new word is “smaller”, use strcpy to save it in smallest_word.
+Each time the user enters a new word, use strcmp to compare it with smallest_word if the new word is “smaller”, use strcpy to save it in smallest_word.
 Do a similar comparison with largest_word.
 Use strlen to determine when the user has entered a four-letter word.